apaeffgen/PanConvert/docs/index.md

 ## What is Panconvert

-Panconvert is a GUI-Wrapper for the document converter [pandoc](https://pandoc.org) The official homepage is at [Panconvert-Home](https://panconvert.free.nf/)
+Panconvert is a GUI wrapper for the document converter [pandoc](https://pandoc.org).
+The official homepage is at [Panconvert-Home](https://panconvert.sourceforge.net).

 ## How to use Panconvert and Pandoc